 The West Lookout Tower was completed by CCC laborers in 1936.
 The building is a two story structure overlooking a valley.
 The style of the lookout is classified as parks rustic.

-The Works Progress Administration built facilities in Cascades Park in Bloomington IN, The original construction included drinking fountains, shelters, picnic tables of limestone slabs.
+The Works Progress Administration built facilities in Cascades Park in Bloomington, Indiana.
+The original construction included drinking fountains, shelters, picnic tables of limestone slabs.
 Today the park spans 68 acres with original features, hiking trails, softball fields.

 Concrete foundation, clapboard walls.
 Gabled roof, asphalt shingles, stone chimney.
 Carpenters is other skilled workers employed through the Civil Works Administration (CWA) worked on the buildings as well as the Civilian Conservation Corps (CCC).
 The building is now only used… read more